 New York State provides transit system operating assistance through the Statewide Mass Transportation Operating Assistance (STOA) program.
 This multi-billion-dollar aid program reflects the importance of transit systems that provide an estimated 3.8 billion rides annually.
-State transit aid accounts for approximately one-third of the operating resources used to support the transit systems across the state.
+In a typical year, State transit aid accounts for approximately one-third of the operating resources used to support the transit systems across the state.

-The FY 2021 Executive Budget provides over \$6.8 billion in operating support to transit systems, including resources that are collected by the State and sent directly to the MTA without further appropriation.
-The MTA will receive \$6.2 billion from State operating aid, an increase of \$725 million (13 percent) over the FY 2020 Enacted Budget.
+The FY 2022 Executive Budget provides over \$5.7 billion in operating support to transit systems, including resources that are collected by the State and sent directly to the MTA without further appropriation.
+The MTA will receive \$5.2 billion from State operating aid sources in FY 2022.

-The \$51.5 billion 2020-2024 MTA Capital Program is the largest and most expansive plan in the authority's history.
-In addition to the \$25 billion secured by the Governor and Legislature in the last legislative session, the State will contribute \$3 billion to the program, which will be matched by the City of New York.
+The \$51.5 billion 2020-2024 MTA Capital Program remains the largest and most expansive plan in the authority's history.
+In addition to the \$25 billion secured by the Governor and Legislature in the FY 2020 Budget, the State will continue to contribute \$3 billion to the program, which will be matched by the City of New York.

-For non-MTA transit systems, the FY 2021 Executive Budget provides \$236 million in operating support for Upstate transit, for a 4 percent increase year over year, and \$394 million for downstate systems, representing a year over year increase of 16 percent.
-Other downstate transit aid includes \$11 million to continue to fund the Lower Hudson Transit Link serving the Mario M. Cuomo Bridge and parts of Rockland and Westchester counties.
+The FY 2022 Executive Budget provides \$544 million in operating support for non-MTA transit, including \$330 million for various downstate systems and \$214 million for Upstate systems (which will receive almost a 9 percent year over year increase).
+Other transit assistance includes \$11 million to continue to fund the Lower Hudson Transit Link serving the Mario M. Cuomo Bridge and parts of Rockland and Westchester counties.

-The Executive Budget also provides non-MTA transit systems with an additional \$20 million in capital assistance this year, the first year of a \$100 million five-year program to aid local transit agencies in the transition to electric buses.
+The Executive Budget also provides non-MTA transit systems with another \$20 million of capital aid, for the second installment of a \$100 million five-year program to support transit agencies' transition to electric buses.
 Under this program, five of the largest upstate and suburban transit authorities will electrify 25 percent of their fleets by 2025 and 100 percent by 2035.
-The MTA has already committed to purchase only electric buses after 2029 and to fully electrify its fleet by 2040.
-Total non-MTA transit capital assistance is proposed at \$124.5 million.
+The MTA has committed to purchase only electric buses after 2029 and to fully electrify its fleet by 2040.
+Total non-MTA transit capital assistance is again proposed at a historic \$124.5 million.